Tatskaari/go-deps/README.md

 # Installation

-To install this in your project, add the following to your project:
+The simplest way to use this tool is to add the following to your project:

 ```
 GO_DEPS_VERSION = < version here, check https://github.com/Tatskaari/go-deps/releases >